Tour de France: Chris Froome and Geraint Thomas left out of Team Ineos squad

 Froome, who missed last year's Tour de France due to serious injuries sustained while training for the Criterium du Dauphine last June, was bidding to join all-time greats Bernard Hinault, Jacques Anquetil, Eddy Merckx and Miguel Indurain as a five-time champion of cycling's most prestigious race.

-"Chris is a legend of our sport, a true champion who has demonstrated incredible grit and determination to come back from his crash last year," said Ineos team boss Sir Dave Brailsford.
+"Chris is a legend of our sport, a true champion who has demonstrated incredible grit and determination to come back from his crash last year," said Ineos team boss Sir Dave Brailsford, ahead of the event, delayed to start on August 29.

 "We want to support him to compete for another Grand Tour title and the Vuelta gives him that little bit more time to continue his progress to the top level."